MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 ![Archi with dispatch aggregate](./assets/archiWithDispatchAggregate.png 'Archi with dispatch aggregate')

-This is the EventBridge event such as it is dispatched after the fanout and such as it was listened by projectors before the trick :magic_wand:
+This is the EventBridge event such as it is dispatched after the fanout and such as it was listened by projectors before the trick.

 ```json
 {